 Kasandra spent over a decade promoting active living in the Portland area, in roles at the Bicycle Transportation Alliance, Oregon Environmental Council, and the Portland Parks and Recreation Bureau.
 She left Oregon, briefly, to earn a Public Policy degree at U.C.
 Berkeley in 2011, where the highlight of her academic experience was carpooling to (and going on) a slaughterhouse tour with Michael Pollan.
 At Upstream, she is working on expanding Farm to School and School Garden programs, reducing consumption of sugary drinks, and building better health into the K-12 education system.
 Kasandra likes to garden, float down rivers backwards in hard-to-steer inflatables, eat summer fruit until she almost explodes, and play hide and seek with other people's children.

-Tia earned her Doctor of Philosophy in Urban Studies with a dual concentration in Community Development and Community Health from Portland State University's School of Urban Studies and Planning.
-She has been coordinating and leading social research projects for the past six years.
+Tia earned her PhD in Urban Studies with a dual concentration in Community Development and Community Health from Portland State University's School of Urban Studies and Planning.
 Her research efforts focus on healthy food environments, children's health, and ecosystem health.
-Dr. Henderson is passionate about working with communities to answer research questions that positively contribute to their lives.
+Recognized by the Oregon Public Health Association with an "emerging leader" award, Tia is passionate about working with communities to answer research questions that positively contribute to their lives.